MichelangeloNardi/Formality_evaluation/README.md

 # Formality Detection Evaluation System

-This project implements an evaluation system for formality detection in text using pre-trained language models.
-The system focuses on assessing different approaches for detecting formality levels, with particular attention to model selection and appropriate evaluation metrics.
+I created this evaluation system to help assess different approaches for detecting formality levels in text.
+The system focuses on evaluating pre-trained language models, with particular attention to model selection and appropriate evaluation metrics.

 ## Project Structure

-- `preliminaries.ipynb`: Initial exploration of different models and their performance characteristics
+- `preliminaries.ipynb`: My initial exploration of different models and their performance characteristics
-- `evaluation_system_improved.ipynb`: Final evaluation system focusing on testing different metrics with selected models
+- `evaluation_system.ipynb`: Final evaluation system focusing on testing different metrics with selected models
-- `report.md`: Detailed documentation of the project methodology and findings
+- `report.md`: Detailed documentation of my methodology and findings
 - `requirements.txt`: Project dependencies

 ## Models Used